Pujols' wife suggests Angels slugger to retire after season - WTMJ

 AP Sports Writer

 ANAHEIM, Calif.
-(AP) — Albert Pujols’ wife apparently disclosed that the Los Angeles Angels slugger will retire after the upcoming season, although she later amended her social media post to be less definitive.
+(AP) — Albert Pujols’ wife apparently disclosed that the Los Angeles Angels slugger intends to retire after the upcoming season, although she later amended her social media post to be less definitive.

-The 41-year-old Pujols, a three-time MVP and ten-time All-Star, reported to spring training with the Angels on Monday.
+The 41-year-old Pujols, a three-time MVP and 10-time All-Star, reported to spring training with the Angels on Monday.

 In a post on her Instagram account later in the day, Deidre Pujols wrote: “Today is the first day of the last season of one of the most remarkable careers in sports!”
 Shortly afterward, she amended the statement with a parenthetical “based on his contract.”